Categories

 Adtech facilitates ad placement across a host of different channels, including websites, mobile apps, connected TV, and other devices and social media services.
 It includes ad servers, demand- and supply-side platforms, customer data platforms, and ad quality tools.

-Current adtech trends include improved analytics and predictive capabilities enabled by artificial intelligence (AI) and machine learning, as well as digital out-of-home (DOOH) advertising, in which digital billboards and other public advertising screens can display customized ads based on mobile location data.
+Current adtech trends include improved analytics and predictive capabilities enabled by artificial intelligence (Ai) and machine learning, as well as digital out-of-home (DOOH) advertising, in which digital billboards and other public advertising screens can display customised ads based on mobile location data.

 What advertising techniques are most effective?